davidfriar/tokyo60ispflashing/README.md

 (You may already have this file locally if you've previously cloned the QMK repo)

 ## Step 2 -- Wiring
-The Tokyo 60 has a PCB that makes it relatively convenient to do ISP programming.
+The Tokyo60 has a PCB that makes it relatively convenient to do ISP programming.
 First, locate the ISP header:

 ![pcb](img/pcb.png)

-Of course, the key thing is knowing which connection on the Tokyo 60 needs to be connected to which connection on the Teensy.
-A little bit of poking around with a multimeter reveals that the connections on the Tokyo 60 end are as shown here:
+Of course, the key thing is knowing which connection on the Tokyo60 needs to be connected to which connection on the Teensy.
+A little bit of poking around with a multimeter reveals that the connections on the Tokyo60 end are as shown here:

 ![pinout](img/pinout.png)